beyarkay/masters-thesis/src/06_conclusion.md

 any Bluetooth capable computer or smartphone.
 This will require the difficult task of compressing the model such that it can perform inference on the resource constrained microcontrollers.

+---

+# Explicit and Implicit Segmentation

+In the _Ergo_ dataset, gestures are not explicitly segmented from the surrounding background noise.
+That is, there are no markers which inform any machine learning algorithm when a gesture begins and when it ends.
+Much prior work provides impressive results

+Data segmentation is "implicit": There's no nice labels marking the start and end of each gesture, the model has to learn 1. how to extract gestures from background and 2.
+How to differentiate between the different gestures.